How to Harness Insurance Data to Power Better Decision-Making

 Better lead generation

-Data and analytics, including the unstructured data available on the web, are the greatest trove of knowledge about customer behavior and market opportunities.
+Data and analytics, including the unstructured data, offer valuable insights to insurers about customer behavior and market opportunities.
 Insurers can use this info to extract valuable insights and get a fuller picture of their ideal customer and the customer journey.
 As a result, an insurance company can focus on and personalize interactions with leads, provide in-context offers, and choose a marketing tactic depending on the value of the customer.

 In particular, marketing insights received from insurance data could be used in: